 Efficient omnichannel logistics

-An e-commerce warehouse must streamline all logistical processes to meet consumer expectations.
-Mecalux has developed a WMS that optimises the logistics of online shops, whatever their size, number of daily orders or storage capacity.
+An ecommerce warehouse must streamline all logistics processes to meet consumer expectations.
+Interlake Mecalux has developed a WMS that optimizes the logistics operations of online stores — whatever their size — the number of daily orders, and storage capacity.

 |Large numbers of SKUs||Omnichannel shopping|

 |High order volumes||Multiple delivery modes|

 What ecommerce advantages does the WMS provide?

 |More speed. |